pikawika/VUB-BCI-thesis/README.md

 ### Initialisation instructions

 Running the anaconda environment to open the Jupyter Notebooks is straightforward when the environment is installed as discussed above.
-For completeness some instructions on running the environment are given as well.
+For completeness, some instructions on running the environment are given as well.

 | Title                                      | Documentation                                            |
 | ------------------------------------------ | -------------------------------------------------------- |